 - Grilled Za’atar Beef Kabobs with Veggies, Couscous and Mint-Yogurt Sauce – this easy grilling recipe is packed with fun flavor and beautiful colors!

-How you can prepare Greek Meatballs Skillet ahead of time
+How you can prepare these meatballs and orzo ahead of time

 This meatball skillet meal can be prepared ahead of time either as a whole recipe in its entirety or in parts.

-The greek meatballs can be made up to two days ahead of time.
+- The meatballs can be made up to two days ahead of time.
 You can then simply reheat it when it is time to eat.

 How Your Kids Can Help in the Kitchen: